 If a player gets injured, he needs to let myself and our trainer know.
 All Injuires will be treated according to severity of injury.
 While injured a conditioning/rehabilitation will be developed by our trainer.
 Our main objective will to get the player healthy and back on the field.
 CONCUSSIONS – Please see our link on Bradleyfootball.com under

 My philosophy as the Head Coach is to spend as much time in the weight room as possible.
 Football is a physical sport and in order to compete at the highest level our players need to be as strong as possible.
 We will focus our lifting program on training the core through explosive lifts that require multi-joint movements such as power-cleans and snatches.
 We will always stress proper technique and until technique is mastered then your son will not lift heavy weight.
 Proper technique is essential to prevent injuries and to enable your son to get stronger.
 Incoming freshman will not be allowed to lift heavy weight until the spring semester of their freshman year, when more one on one time with a coach can insure proper technique.
 Through the weight room players will become stronger, more explosive and faster.
 I was fortunate enough to learn from some of the best strength coaches in the nation and our staff continues every off season to learn as much as possible from clinics and visits to different universities and professional teams.
 I break up the each year into 2 different seasons 1) In-Season 2) Off-Season.
 During the season we will lift 2-3 times a week performing 3-6 exercises with low reps to maintain strength, and work out soreness from games and practice.
 Off -Season our players will take off for the mandatory dead period and then start our weight training with relearning proper technique.
 Starting in January we will begin a 14 week program based on percentages of maximum weight lifted on certain lifts.
 During this 14 week period players will try to gain as much strength as possible.
 The past 3 years we have had a team weight lifting competition, which we have won the past 2 years.
 We have also had the strongest pound for pound player 2 of last 3 years.
 After the 14 week program, we will have our spring practice.
-Summer workouts begin when school lets out, and we offer 2 times a day to workout during the month of June.
-Players can come from 10-12 or 6-8 on Monday, Tuesday, and Thursday and 10-11 or 6-7 on Friday.
-We offer two different workout times for a couple of reasons.
-First, our weight room is not big enough to hold all of our players at one time.
-Second, many of our players work and the different times allow them to still make it to one of the workouts.
+Summer workouts begin when school lets out, and we will offer workouts from 6:00 to 8:30 during the month of June.
 We will spend an hour lifting weights and one hour of Position Specific Drills, Speed Training (Form and Resistance Running), and Conditioning.
 Next will be Dead Period, and once that ends we will begin our In-Season lifting while installing our Offense, Defense, and Special Team schemes.
 Passing Leagues will also start right after summer dead period and provide an opportunity for our skill players to hone their craft before the season begins.

 Improve as a Football Player